Chenée Today

 Equipment

-To whip up the dough for these cinnamon rolls with apple pie filling, you'll want either an electric mixer or a dough whisk.
+To whip up the dough for this giant apple pie cinnamon rolls recipe, you'll want either an electric mixer or a dough whisk.
 Then, once you've made the dough you'll need a rolling pin to roll it out -- here's the one I use.
-Then, on to your second rise and baking -- I made these cinnamon rolls in a 10-inch cast iron skillet, but you can also use a 9x9 baking pan or an 11x7 pan.
+Then, on to your second rise and baking.
+I made these cinnamon rolls in a 10-inch cast iron skillet, but you can also use a 9x9 baking pan or an 11x7 pan.

-Can I use store-bought apple pie filling for these cinnamon rolls?
+Can I use store-bought apple pie filling for these apple cinnamon rolls?

 Absolutely!
-Just use about 1 ½ - 2 cups of storebought apple pie filling (chop apples to smaller size) and stir in 2 tablespoon melted butter, ½ cup light brown sugar, and 1 tablespoon apple pie spice.
+Just use about 1 ½ - 2 cups from a can of apple pie filling (chop apples to smaller size) and stir in 2 tablespoon melted butter, ½ cup light brown sugar, and 1 tablespoon apple pie spice.

 How do I get my eggs to room temperature quickly?